-This product has been designed only for the purposes listed below:
+You may use this product for the purposes listed below:

 - Cross cutting wood and plastic

 - Cross cutting miters, joints, etc. for picture frames moldings, door casings, and fine joinery

 - Bevel cutting and compound cutting

 NOTE: The blade provided is fine for most wood cutting operations, but for fine joinery cuts or cutting plastic, use one of the accessory blades available from your nearest Sears retail store.